LelsersLasers/Applied-Comp-Sci/Django/WordlePlus/README.md

         - Base: general look/feel
         - Menus: centered context
         - Rankings:
-    - the CSS is rather minimal/static
+    - The CSS is rather minimal/static
     - CSS and JS in the HTML, matching the inheritance
         - Often uses block.super to have multi-level inheritance
+9) Mobile friendly
+    - Mostly designed for computer
+        - The CSS/styles might be a bit small on mobile
+    - All navigation buttons can be used by touch
+    - All text inputs bring up the virtual keyboard when on moblie
+    - Wordle keyboard is full featured and works as well as a normal keyboard
-9) Small touches
+10) Small touches
     - Password visibility toggle
-    - Doesn't crash/404/etc if you navigate incorrectly/with incorrect permissions
+    - Doesn't crash/etc if you navigate incorrectly/with incorrect permissions
         - Try/except around POST
         - Makes sure you are authenticated
     - Error pages for 400/403/404/500